 - Second assignment: Students modify content in Wikipedia articles to reduce bias, within a feminist framework.
 We suggest a minimum of three edits per student.

 - Third assignment: Students create a Wikipedia article for a missing subject (we suggest the Women in Red Index, the Black Lunch Table, or Whose Knowledge for suggestions of projects to work on).
-Submit off of Wikipedia for review and then have students post via the Sandbox for community review.
+Students can first submit the article for review by their teacher or classmates before posting it to their wiki Sandbox for community review.

 Art+Feminism Wikipedia Training